ritabratamaiti/RapidML/docs/_build/html/_sources/index.rst.txt

-..
+.. github repository..
 RapidML documentation master file, created by sphinx-quickstart on Thu Jun 21 17:36:50 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.